ethicalhackingplayground/dnsresolver/README.md

 ## Feedback

-If you have any feedback, please reach out to us at krypt0mux@gmail.com
+If you have any feedback, please reach out to us at krypt0mux@gmail.com or via twitter [https://twitter.com/z0idsec](https://twitter.com/z0idsec)

 ## License